Instagram Trends to Watch for in 2020

 Authenticity Makes You Win

-Instagram no longer has anything to do with the flawless photos and hyper-curated feeds – to some extent.
+Instagram no longer has anything to do with the flawless photos and hyper-curated feeds.
 It’s becoming more about real life, and what things really look like.
 2020 is all about being real, authentic and unfiltered content.

-In order to build a stronger connection to your audience, a high level of authenticity can go a long way.
-You brand will be more directly relevant to your audience when you can showcase the good with the bad, the struggles with the wins.
+To build a stronger connection to your audience, a high level of authenticity can go a long way.
+Your brand will be more directly relevant to your audience when you can showcase the good with the bad, the struggles with the wins.
 You can be authentic by getting creative and diverse and use untouched models in your product photography.
-You may also intrigue users by showing them behind the scene content showcasing life of a social media manager, a CEO or any other roles in your company.
+You may also intrigue users by showing them behind-the-scene content showcasing life of a social media manager, a CEO or any other roles in your company.